 We spent most of our waking hours together throughout elementary and middle school.
 We’d wreak havoc in New Cumberland during the day, and play Goldeneye on Nintendo 64 all night long.

-Kyle introduced me to hip-hop.
-In 7th and 8th grade, he’d bring his CDs over and we’d listen to them in my room while I prayed that my parents didn’t hear any of the lyrics: Westside Connection, Notorious BIG, Bone Thugs & Harmony, Wu-Tang Clan, 2Pac, DMX, and Eminem, among others.
+Kyle sparked my lifelong passion for music by introducing me to hip-hop.
+Back in 7th grade, he’d bring his CDs over and we’d listen to them in my room while I prayed that my parents didn’t hear any of the lyrics: DMX, Notorious BIG, Bone Thugs & Harmony, Wu-Tang, 2Pac, Eminem… the list goes on.

-I felt so cool listening to this stuff on the bus on the way to school.
+I felt so cool listening to this music on the bus while riding to school.
 I was sure that we were onto something that most of our peers didn’t know about yet.

 When I moved to Philadelphia in high school, we’d take turns visiting one another on the weekends via Amtrak.